-In 2016, Corrimal Public School has continued to foster and create a school community that operates in a collaborative and sustainable manner.
+In 2017, Corrimal Public School has continued to foster and create a school community that operates in a collaborative and sustainable manner.
 It was extremely evident from the parent survey responses that our parents highly value the dedication and approachability of our hard working teachers with 95% of parents indicating their strong support of our teachers.

 Improving the sharing of student achievement and learning success with our community was a target this year.
 The school website was utilised by teachers to celebrate student achievements, classroom learning and whole school events.
-The Skoolbag App was also trialled to share student learning.
+The Skoolbag App and See Saw App was utilised to share student success.